 Other Fun Details

-- Galactic Hero: If you get a score of 999,999, you’ll earn the title of “Galactic Hero.”
+- If you do manage to get a score of 999,999, you’ll earn the title of “Galactic Hero.”
 Let a Cast Member know in the store you exit into after getting off the ride and you’ll get a free “Galactic Hero” sticker.
 You might want to take a photo of your score to show a Cast Member, just to be safe.
-Here are some tips on how to get Galactic Hero status.